sq5bpf/zevs-analysis/README.md

 zevs_messages_perday.pdf - a plot of messages per day, based on zevs_messages_perday.txt

+zevs_activity.pdf - a plot of the number of minutes with 82Hz carrier active per day

 spectrograms/ - a directory with a spectrogram of all messages in zevs_messages.txt (including false decodes).